 11) [Referral name]

 This is another one from Powell's arsenal.
 "Just put the full name of the person in the subject line and nothing else.
 I promise this works!" she writes.
 For example: "Jane Smith" or "John Doe."
-It really doesn't get any easier than that.

 Why it works: According to Copyblogger, "A specific headline conveys more valuable information to a potential reader, which acts to draw them magnetically into the content."
 Although a subject line isn't exactly a blog post title, the principles of specificity still apply, and can help boost your open rates.